-- The FA system was introduced in FY2020 to support employees' independent career development. - · More than 80% of the employees transferred under this system improved their job satisfaction compared to before using the system (confirmed by ES questionnaire).
+- The FA system was introduced in FY2020 to support employees' independent career development.
+More than 80% of the employees transferred - More than 80% of the employees transferred under this system improved their job satisfaction compared to before using the system (confirmed by ES questionnaire).